 When organizations want to have feedback as a part of their day-to-day routines, it is important to create a framework that makes giving feedback more systematic.

 3. Making feedback an integral part of your company culture and practices

 When it comes to feedback, one frequent question is whether volume or quality is more important.
 With feedback, like with many other things, quality improves with experience.
 Feedback should not be an element that is only given spontaneously or only during annual feedback discussions.
-As a leader, you should allow sufficient time for giving feedback with reoccurring events when that allow you to concentrate on this topic with your team member.
+As a leader, you should allow sufficient time for giving feedback with reoccurring events when that allows you to concentrate on this topic with your team member.
 When feedback is given systematically a few times per year, this creates also a routine for more spontaneous feedback.

 4. Who should give feedback?

 One could have the assumption that giving feedback is only the leader’s responsibility.
-However, in many organizations, colleagues, clients or subordinates might be better equipped to give feedback.
+However, in many organizations, colleagues, clients, or subordinates might be better equipped to give feedback.
 In this model, it is the leaders, or whoever is coaching the employee, task to discuss the feedback with the team member.
 When feedback is given systematically this process includes multiple roles:

-- A person who creates the prerequisites for a feedback process and monitors progression at organization level
+- A person who creates the prerequisites for a feedback process and monitors progression at an organization level

 - A team member, who asks for feedback

 - A colleague, client, or subordinate, who gives feedback

 - A leader or coach who discusses given feedback with the team member

 5. Making feedback a part of the employee journey